 Hemp comes from the Cannabis Sativa L plant.
 It is dioecious so that growers can separate it into female and male plants.
 The male hemp plants are often used to fertilize the females.
-Like marijuana, hemp plants do contain some THC.
+Like marijuana, cannabis plants do contain some THC.

 THC is the compound that gives you an intoxicating feeling.
 However, there is not enough in the plant to even get a first-time smoker “high.”
 Federal regulations state that the level of THC cannot be higher than 0.3 percent.

-There are multiple uses for the entire hemp plant.
+There are multiple uses for the entire plant.
 The stems are used for fibers, while the protein-rich seeds make feedstock and are even taken as a dietary supplement.
-These are only a few of the many uses for hemp plants.
+These are only a few of the many uses for cannabis or hemp plants.
 For many people, the leaves and flowers are the most important part of the plant.

 Read More: WHEN WILL CBD WORK?

 Where does CBD Come From?